martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 Account involved in a transfer of funds">Entity Services</u> revealed by the DDD Model.

-An API operates within the borders of a single [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) and as such it would be <u style="cursor:help" title="Authoritative - the origin of the truth and the only place where state changes are allowed to take place">authoritative</u> concerning the Entity Roots that reside within the BC.
+An API operates within the borders of a single [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) and as such it would be <u style="cursor:help;text-decoration-style:dashed" title="Authoritative - the origin of the truth and the only place where state changes are allowed to take place">authoritative</u> concerning the Entity Roots that reside within the BC.